SnowyMouse/invader/README.md

                                is necessary for longer sounds (e.g. music) when being played in the original Halo engine.
   -S --no-split                Do not split permutations.
   -t --tags <dir>              Use the specified tags directory.
-Use multiple
+Default:
-                               times to add more directories, ordered by precedence.
+                               "tags"
 ```

 Refer to [Creating a sound] for a guide on how to create sound tags.